jcornaz/heron/README.md

 * Use [bevy] types, resources and components when possible (`Vec3`, `Quat`, `Transform`, `Events`, etc.)
 * Provide a single API that works for both 2d and 3d.
 (Like bevy does)
 * Data oriented.
 Using this lib should look like if it was part of [bevy].
-* Data is accessible and modifiable directly in components.
-(Use global resouce only for global config)
+* Avoid asking the user find data in resources using handle components.
+Data should be accessible and modifiable directly in components.
 * Hide the actual physics engine.
 This is an implementation detail the user shouldn't have to care about.
     * Yet, allow advanced users to access the underlying [`rapier`] resources, so a user is never blocked by a missing element in the API of heron.
-* Split concerns in multiple small components/resources.
-* Require only the actually *necessary* components.
-For instance `Velocity` only requires a `Transform`, no need to create a rigid body to apply velocity.

 ## Features